 Q: How do I take Kodiak Glycoslin?

-A: Take one serving (3 capsules) once daily with your highest carbohydrate meal.
+A: Take one serving (3 capsules) once daily just prior to your highest carbohydrate meal of the day.
 Due to the formula's strength and effectiveness, it is recommended that the accompanying meal has at least 50g of carbs in it.

 Q: Don’t carbs make you fat?